Computacenter plc – Annual report – 31 December 2019

 Planning for the United Kingdom exiting the European Union

-There remains, even at this late stage, considerable uncertainty around the exact nature and timing of the UK’s exit from the EU, which makes it difficult to develop specific plans for the various potential outcomes.
+There remains considerable uncertainty around the structure of the future trading relationship between the UK and EU, following the UK’s legal departure from the EU on 31 January 2020, which makes it difficult to develop specific plans for the various potential outcomes.
 However, we established a Committee for Planning for the United Kingdom exiting the European Union (the ‘Committee’) in 2017, to consider the key risks and changes that may be required.

 • Finance, including Group Tax & Treasury and Group Commercial Finance;